How To Scan a QR Code on an iPhone & iPad

 2. Position the QR code

-There's no need to press the shutter button; your iOS device will recognize the QR code automatically.
+Hold your iPhone steady and center the QR code in the viewfinder.
+There’s no need to press the shutter; your iOS device will detect the code automatically.
+Keep the code fully visible on-screen.

 • wait-until-scan-complete